radius-project/docs/docs/content/getting-started/tutorial/3-tutorial-connector/_index.md

 ---
 type: docs
-title: "Swap connector resource"
+title: "Swap link resource"
-linkTitle: "Swap connector resource"
+linkTitle: "Swap link resource"
 description: "Move to production using Azure infrastructure"
 weight: 4000
-slug: "swap-connector"
+slug: "swap-link"
 ---

-This step of swapping a connector resource for an Azure resource shows how the application can easily move to production in Azure, where an Azure CosmosDB is used instead of a local MongoDB container.
+This step of swapping a link resource for an Azure resource shows how the application can easily move to production in Azure, where an Azure CosmosDB is used instead of a local MongoDB container.

 ## Ensure you have an Azure cloud provider configured